CrowdStrike/ember-toucan-core/docs/components/radio-group-field/index.md

 ## Attributes and Modifiers

+Optional.

 Consumers have direct access to the underlying [radio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio), so all attributes are supported.
 Modifiers can also be added directly to individual radio fields.

 ## All UI States